 One of the most frequently asked questions from CPA candidates just starting the process is about the CPA Exam cost.
-Answering this question is more complicated than just sharing a fee.
-Several factors affect the cost of the CPA Exam, including location, whether you pass on the first try and any study materials you may use to prepare.
-To help you plan and prepare, learn about the costs you can expect to incur.
+But, the answer to this question is more complicated than just sharing a fee.
+Several factors affect the cost of the CPA Exam, including the state where you're working toward your license, whether you pass on the first try, and any study materials you may use to prepare.
+To help you plan and budget, learn about the costs you can expect to incur.

 How much does the CPA Exam cost?

-The minimum CPA Exam fees and costs will be around $2,000.
-Let's take a snapshot of the costs before we dive deeper.
+The average 2025 CPA Exam fees and costs will be around $1,400.
+Let's take a snapshot of the costs before we break them down further.
+These are just average ranges, and some states' fees will be higher or lower.

 CPA Exam cost per section

-The National Association of State Boards of Accountancy (NASBA) recommends that each section of the CPA Exam cost $344.80.
-Assuming you pass all four sections (three Core sections and one Discipline) on the first attempt, the cost is $1,379.20.
+The National Association of State Boards of Accountancy (NASBA) recommends that each section of the CPA Exam cost $262.64.
+Assuming you pass all four sections (three Core sections and one Discipline) on the first attempt, the cost for all four exams would be $1,050.56.
+These fees include:

-While most of the 55 jurisdictions and state boards' fees align with NASBA's recommended fees, they can change the amount at their discretion, so we highly recommend verifying with your state Board of Accountancy.
+While most of the 55 jurisdictions and state boards' fees align with NASBA's recommended fees, they can change the amount at their discretion, so we highly recommend verifying with your state Board of Accountancy for specific CPA Exam fees.

 Retake fees